Solisol/machine-learning-classification/README.md

 `P(B|A)`, the likelihood of document B given category A can be described as: **The product of the likelihood of each word in document B to appear in documents of category A.** Each word's likelihood can be calculated by dividing the amount occurrences of the word in category A by the total amount of words in category A.

-### Data set used in tutorial

-In this tutorial we want to take a look at some reviews made on Amazon.
-The reviews can be found in the zipped file under resources and are made on items belonging to one of the following categories; Book, Camera, DVD, Health, Music and Software.
-For each category there are a folder with positive reviews and a folder with negative reviews.
-As a starter we will not care whether a review is positive or negative, but just use all of them.
-The reviews are real reviews produced by users, so one review are not the exact copy of another.

 ## Tutorial

+In this tutorial we'll experiment with the Naive Bayes classifier.
+You'll by the guidance of our pseudo code implement your own trainer and classifier!
+For the tutorial we've borrowed a data set created by [Richard Johansson based on Amazon customer reviews](http://spraakbanken.gu.se/swe/personal/richard).
+Using the trainer on a subset of the data you'll teach the classifier the characteristics of each category.
+Then when you run the classifier on the remaining reviews it should classify each review into one of the following categories: Book, Camera, DVD, Health, Music or Software.

 ### 1. Install Java
 [Install Java 1.6](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or greater (preferable latest)